Q & A - Learner Guide

 How do Apprenticeships work in practice?

-At Easton and Otley College we spend time with you to carry out an initial assessment of your knowledge, skills and abilities before completing an individual learning plan with you and your employer.
-You will be trained at your employer’s workplace, and then depending on the type of apprenticeship you will either attend college on a day or block release or it will be delivered entirely in the workplace.
+At Easton and Otley College we spend time with you to carry out an initial assessment of your knowledge, skills and behaviours before completing an individual learning plan with you and your employer.
+You will be trained at your employer’s workplace, and then depending on the type of apprenticeship you will either attend college on a day or block release programme.
+Alternatively it may be delivered entirely in the workplace.

 What is expected of me?

 You need to be focused on the career you want and show dedication, commitment and a professional attitude towards your job and your apprenticeship.
-You will be expected to keep normal working hours with your employer to earn your wage.
+You will be expected to maintain normal working hours with your employer to earn your wage.
+Your employer will provide you with sufficient time to complete your apprenticeship.
 You will also need to show commitment to both on-the-job and off-the-job training as this will support you to achieve your qualifications.

 How will I benefit from completing an Apprenticeship?